d1360/holbertonschool-shell/init_files_variables_and_expansions/README.md

 ## Script 10-love_exponent_breath

 This script displays the result of raising the value stored in the environment variable `BREATH` to the power of the value stored in the environment variable `LOVE`, followed by a new line

+# Project: init_files_variables_and_expansions

+## Script 11-binary_to_decimal

+This script converts a number from base 2 (binary) to base 10 (decimal).
+The binary number is stored in the environment variable `BINARY`, and the script displays the number in base 10, followed by a new line.